philipn/django-rest-framework-filters/README.rst

-``django-rest-framework-filter`` is an extension to Django REST Framework that makes working with filtering much easier.
+``django-rest-framework-filter`` (formerly `django-rest-frameowkr-chain`) is an extension to Django REST Framework that makes working with filtering much easier.
 In addition to fixing some underlying warts and limitations of ``django-filter``, we allow arbitrary chaining of both relations and lookup filters.

 E.g. using ``django-rest-framework-filter`` instead of just ``django-filter``, we can do stuff like::